World-class research recognised at Bristol Veterinary School

 We have excellent laboratory facilities across all our sites, providing our academics with equipment and techniques ranging from flow cytometry, real-time PCR, HPLC and gas chromatography to video recording suites, thermal imaging and operant technology.
 The university is committed to ensuring better utilisation of the Langford site as a ‘research hub’ and several investments have been made to open specialist facilities such as a surgical and diagnostic clinical facility for small animals, including a 16-slice CT scanner and a 1.5T MRI, and an equine surgical facility, both of which have had a positive impact on case-based research.
 A recently opened state-of-the-art dairy unit also provides another unique research resource.

-Our academics also have access to a large range of research facilities belonging to the Faculty of Medical and Veterinary Sciences as a whole.
+Our academics also have access to a large range of research facilities belonging to the Faculty of Health Sciences as a whole.

 Kate Allen describes how a unique research-technique, using a horse treadmill together with a telemeted endoscope, is being used to research poor performance in individual horses.